Michael Cusack (Gaelic Athletic Association): Early life and education

 Michael Cusack was born in 1847, during the great Irish famine to fluent Irish-speaking parents, Matthew and Bridget Cusack.
 The third oldest of five children, he had one sister, Mary and three brothers, John, Patrick and Thomas.
-Cusack was raised in Carron, in the east of the burren region, Co Clare and attended Carron National School, Co Clare.
+Cusack was raised in Carron, in the east of the burren region, County Clare and attended Carron National School, County Clare.

-Cusack began training to be a teacher in 1864 and attended District Model School, Enniscorthy, followed by the Central Model School in Marlborough street, Co Dublin.
-He taught at and was principal of Lough Cultra National School, Co Galway until 1871 until he moved to teach at St Colmans College in Co Down, where he worked as a professor of English and Mathematics for 3 years.
-From 1874-1875 he taught in Blackrock College, Co Dublin and after that in Clongowes Wood College, Co Kildare from 1866-7.
-In 1877, Cusack began to offer tutoring to students preparing for civil service exams, eventually establishing his own academy and running it from his own house in Gardiner Place, Co Dublin.
+Cusack began training to be a teacher in 1864 and attended District Model School, Enniscorthy, followed by the Central Model School in Marlborough street, County Dublin.
+He taught at and was principal of Lough Cultra National School, County Galway until 1871 until he moved to teach at St Colmans College in County Down, where he worked as a professor of English and Mathematics for 3 years.
+From 1874-1875 he taught in Blackrock College, County Dublin and after that in Clongowes Wood College, County Kildare from 1866-7.
+In 1877, Cusack began to offer tutoring to students preparing for civil service exams, eventually establishing his own academy and running it from his own house in Gardiner Place, County Dublin.

-Marriage and Family
+Marriage and family

-Cusack married Margaret Imelda Woods, A seamstress from Dromore, Co Down born In 1854.
-They wed in 1876 in St Colmans church, Co Down.
+Cusack married Margaret Imelda Woods, a seamstress from Dromore in County Down born In 1854.
+They wed in 1876 in St Colmans Church, County Down.
 It is believed that they had 5 children that survived into adulthood, Clare, Michael, Bride, Francis and John.
 Their daughters Margaret and Aoife Cusack died as children.
 In 1890, Margaret Imelda Cusack died after being ill with tuberculosis.
 After this tragedy the family was separated, with some of the children being sent to orphanages and others to live with relatives.